m0therb0ardd/portfolio/_projects/2025-01-03-jack-in-box.md

 ### **Approach**

 #### **1. Lagrangian Dynamics**
-The system's Lagrangian was defined as the difference between kinetic energy $KE$ and potential energy $PE$:
+The system's Lagrangian was defined as the difference between kinetic energy KE and potential energy PE:

 $$
-L = KE - PE
+L = \text{KE} - \text{PE}
 $$

 Using symbolic differentiation, I derived the following:
 - Partial derivatives of \(L\) with respect to the generalized coordinates (\(q\)) and their time derivatives (\(\dot{q}\)).